 AWS Elastic Load Balancing is a fully managed service that automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses, within one or more Availability Zones.
 ELB plays a crucial role in ensuring high availability and fault tolerance for applications while also improving the distribution of traffic for optimal performance.

-Types of elastic load balancers: AWS offers three types of ELB to cater to various application needs:
+Types of elastic load balancers: AWS offers three types of ELB to cater to various application needs.

 Application Load Balancer (ALB):